Wine and cheese. Peanut butter and jelly. Tyler Dillon and The Slow Road.

 What’s your favourite George Butterfield story?

 A few summers back George and Martha invited my brother and I over for dinner at their place in Beaune.
 I had been on a search in town to find someone to teach me how to sabre a bottle of champagne, and had mentioned to George that I needed help.
-What I didn’t know what that George knew how to sabre and he said he would teach me for cocktails that evening.
+What I didn’t know was that George knew how to sabre and he said he would teach me for cocktails that evening.
 It was amazing, like becoming a member of an ancient secret society.
 My first try, the top of the bottle flew off and it was a perfect pour!

 This worked for the next few times I did it, but in the middle of guiding a Masters golf trip in Georgia a year later, I had a bottle explode on me—it was not nearly as graceful.
 I now suspect that getting it to work the first time had more to do with being in Burgundy in the summer than with me.